Introduction

 Linking with pkg-config

-option enabled, you can get the necessary compiler and linker flags easily:
+If you installed libcomposition with the pkg-config option enabled, you can get the necessary compiler and linker flags easily:

 # Get compiler flags (include paths)